UNIVERSITY OF WISCONSIN River Falls

 Students who wish to appeal their academic suspension or reinstatement must comply with the following:

-Apply for re-entry through the Admissions Office (112 South Hall) 10 days prior to the start of the term in which you are applying for.
+Apply for re-entry through the Admissions Office (103 David Rodli Hall) as soon as possible.
+The Admissions Office needs to have the reentry application at least 10 days prior to the start of the term in which you are applying for.
 Any questions regarding accuracy of the academic records or policies regarding suspension may be referred to the Registrar's Office.

 Submit a typed letter of appeal to the College for the major you are currently seeking.
 Contact information is below: